 These books about books are my bread and butter when it comes to a really great read—for myself and my children.
-These books list hundreds of excellent titles.
-I’ve linked each title to it’s amazon.com page.
-I receive no support from amazon.
-These handbooks are widely available at public libraries.
+Each guide lists hundreds of excellent titles.
+I’ve linked each title to a online thrift store.
+I receive no support from ThriftBooks.
+These handbooks are also widely available at public libraries.

 Jim Trelease began as a dad reading aloud to his kids.
 And he discovered that the more you read to children, the better chances they have to succeed.
 I put this book in my list first because I truly believe that a little time invested in reading aloud to your child will return one hundred fold.
 If you hate reading aloud, books on CD are a great alternative.

 This is an old book that my mother gave me and I include it for the broad range of topics it covers, including history, art, poetry, science, fiction and more.
 Elizabeth Wilson writes with a Christian worldview, but her work is thorough and broad.

 Gladys Hunt is a gold mine.
 Her carefully crafted book brings to life the benefits, the beauty, and the scope of reading to and with children.
 She emphasizes the true importance of sharing books with each other as a way to not only connect with the world around you, but as a way to deeply connect to each other.